 Q. Are there scholarships for concert band instruments?

 A. Yes.
 Eligible instruments include any standard concert band instrument including, but not limited to, flute, piccolo, oboe, bassoon, clarinet, saxophone, trumpet, french horn, trombone, baritone, tuba, percussion, double bass.
 (In the case of the Pep Band, we are also interested in Guitar, Bass Guitar, and Drum Set.
-See Below)
+VIDEO REQUIREMENTS: Please select two contrasting pieces demonstrating technique and musicality.

 Q. I am a percussionist.
 How should I prepare my audition?

-A. Percussionists should show examples of playing concert snare drum, mallet percussion, and timpani.
+A. Percussionists auditioning for Wind Ensemble and/or Symphony Orchestra should show examples of playing concert snare drum, mallet percussion, and timpani.

 Q. I am a drum set player.
 How should I prepare my audition?